Jenga01/todo/README.md

 - Automatic e-mail notifications through rabbitmq to users/admins if tasks hasn't been done and due date has expired

+## Setup
+Install missing dependencies:
+`composer install`

+And generate APP_KEY in .env file: `php artisan key:generate`

+API is using JWT for authentication, hence password is needed for the JWT.
+Execute this command:

+`php artisan jwt:secret`

 ## USER API Endpoints

 - GET: api/users - getlist of users